 RCPedia, the newest pseudogene annotation pipeline focuses on the annotation of retrotransposed (processed) pseudogenes \cite{23457042} (Figure 4).
 This pipeline takes as input all known protein-coding RNA transcripts and using sequence alignment is able to identify all possible retrocopies of protein-coding genes.
 Putative retrocopied sites are identified based on exon-exon junction information and direct repeats flanking the event.
 In the human genome there is an over 85% consensus between processed pseudogenes predicted by RCPedia and those annotated using PseudoPipe.

 Retrofinder is the UCSC retrocopy annotation pipeline.
 Retrocopies can be functional genes that have acquired a promoter, non-functional pseudogenes, or transcribed pseudogenes.
 Retrofinder finds retrotransposed messenger RNAs (mRNAs) in genomic DNA \cite{18842134}.
 Candidate retrocopies overlapping by more than 50% with repeats identified by RepeatMasker \cite{16093699,Smit} and Tandem Repeat Finder \cite{9862982} are removed.
-Retrocopies are identified based on a score function using a weighted linear combination of features indicative of retrotransposition.
+Retrocopies are identified based on a scoring function using a weighted linear combination of features indicative of retrotransposition.

-Yale use the 3 pipelinesto identify pseudogenes in human, mouse, worm, fly, and other model organisms \cite{16925835,22951037,25157146}.
-We identify pseudogenes with related genomic and epigenomic data and make it available in our online databases \cite{17099229,18957444,22951037,25157146}.
-Moreover, using data from the 1000 Genomes Project in addition to the pseudogene annotation resulting from our pipelines, we investigate the impact of variation on the pseudogene population in the human genome \cite{24026178,26432246, 20210993}.
-In particular, we also describe retrotransposition of mRNAs (creating processed pseudogenes) as a novel class of gene copy number polymorphisms that creates variability across human populations \cite{24026178}.
+The 3 pipelines are used to identify pseudogenes in human, mouse, worm, fly, and other model organisms \cite{16925835,22951037,25157146}.
+All the annotated pseudogenes with related genomic and epigenomic data, are publicly available through our online database \cite{17099229,18957444,22951037,25157146}.
+Moreover, using data from the 1000 Genomes Project in addition to the pseudogene annotation resulting from our pipelines, we are able to investigate the impact of variation on the pseudogene population in the human genome \cite{24026178,26432246, 20210993}.
+In particular, we describe retrotransposition of mRNAs (creating processed pseudogenes) as a novel class of gene copy number polymorphisms that creates variability across human populations \cite{24026178}.
 We also evaluated the impact of SVs across 2,504 genomes on pseudogenes \cite{26432246}.

 To record the structural and functional relationship between the pseudogenes within a gene family, Yale developed a pseudogene ontology \cite{20529940}.
-The pseudogene ontology is used in the generation of the GENCODE genomes annotation resource and is available, alongside many other tools for pseudogene analysis at the online pseudogene repository, pseudogene.org \cite{17099229}.
+The pseudogene ontology is used in the generation of the GENCODE annotation resource and is available, alongside many other tools for pseudogene analysis at the online pseudogene repository, pseudogene.org \cite{17099229}.

-Functional characterization of pseudogenes WeWeeWe integrate ENCODE functional genomics data to obtain a comprehensive map of pseudogenes activity in human and other model organisms.
-Using this strategy we are able to find transcription signals for some pseudogenes and describe a large range in their biochemical activity (e.g. presence of transcription factor or polymerase II binding sites in the upstream region, active chromatin, etc).
-We found 1441, 143, and 23 transcribed pseudogenes in human, worm, and fly, respectively.
-We also identified 878 transcribed pseudogenes in mouse and 31 in zebrafish.
-These numbers represent a fairly uniform fraction (~15%) of the total pseudogene complement in each organism reflecting the similarity across phyla observed in their transcriptomes \cite{25157146}.
+Functional characterization of pseudogenes By integrating ENCODE functional genomics data with the available annotation we obtain a comprehensive map of pseudogenes activity in human and other model organisms.
+Using this strategy we are able to find transcription signals for some pseudogenes and describe a large range of biochemical activity (e.g. presence of transcription factor or polymerase II binding sites in the upstream region, active chromatin, etc).
+We found 1441 transcribed pseudogenes in human accounting for ~15% of the total pseudogenes.
+Similar proportions of transcribed pseudogenes have been found in other model organisms (including worm, fly, zebrafish and mouse) reflecting the similarity across phyla observed in their transcriptomes \cite{25157146}.

-To consolidate the transcription evidence of pseudogenes in model organism and human wee evaluate the expression patter of parent genes and pseudogenes.
+We are able to consolidate the transcription evidence of pseudogenes by evaluating the expression patterns of parent genes and pseudogenes.
 Parent genes of broadly expressed pseudogenes tend to be broadly expressed as well, but the reciprocal statement is not valid.
 Specifically, only 5.1%, 0.69%, and 4.6% of the total number of pseudogenes are broadly expressed in human, worm, and fly, respectively.
 However, in general, transcribed pseudogenes show higher tissue specificity than protein-coding genes \cite{25157146}.

 Computational methods to evaluate and enhance gene annotation (~1.5 pages)